clear-code/xmlua/docs/reference/savable.md

 -- </html>
 ```

-You can serialize an element as HTML.
+You can serialize an element.

 Example: